pjobson/onion_omega2p_experiments/README.md

     root@10.10.10.250

+## Install Some Packages

+### Update the Package Manager

+    opkg update

+### Install GIT

+    opkg install git git-http ca-bundle

+### Install a Better Text Editor

+    opkg install vim
+    ### --- OR --- ###
+    opkg install nano

+### Install BASH

+    opkg install bash
+    vi /etc/passwd

+Change this:

+    root:x:0:0:root:/root:/bin/ash

+To this:

+    root:x:0:0:root:/root:/bin/bash

+Log out of the Omega's shell and log back in for this to take effect.
+You may test with:

+    echo $SHELL

+## Create Your .profile

+Create your local bin.

+    mkdir ~/bin

+Touch your profile.

+    touch ~/.profile

+Edit it.

+    vi ~/.profile

+Add some stuff to it.

+    alias l='ls -lah'
+    export PATH=~/bin:$PATH

+Source it, this applies the changes you made.

+    source ~/.profile

 ## Installing Console from Command Line

 Now that your Omega is all setup and ready to go, you can install the console if you fancy a GUI/Web Interface.
 Run the following commands: